kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 by publishing several packages to pub.dev,

-and hold or speak at tech-conferences like today!
+and hold or speak at tech conferences like today!

 -->